 [Start Tasking]

-I’m going to ask you to perform a series of tasks, even though this is a prototype with fake medical information, for the purpose of these tasks, pretend you are looking at your account medical records.
+I’m going to ask you to perform a series of tasks, even though this is a prototype with fake medical information.
+For the purpose of these tasks, pretend you are looking at your own medical records.

 [Task 1]

-You need to view a list of all your health records based on one facility named St. Louis.
+You need to view a list of all your health records from one facility called “St. Louis”.
 How would you go about viewing the St. Louis records?

+Do you want them to tell you or show you?
+Give instructions.

-[Task 2] With only the St. Louis facility selected.
-You need to view only your Vitals and Readings from a range of 90 days.
+[Task 2] You are still looking at St. Louis.
+With only the St. Louis facility selected.
+You need to view only your Vitals and Readings for the past90 days.
 How would you go about this?
+Do you want them to tell you or show you?
+Give instructions.

 [Task 3]

-You have been requested by the doctors office to find only the records for your medications history.
+Your doctor’s office has asked you to send them only your medication history.
 How would you go about this?
+Do you want them to tell you or show you?
+Give instructions.

 [Task 4]